-^CE in the form of a letter of comfort (LoC) from ONGC, which is unconditional, irrevocable, valid and is legally enforceable (as per independent legal opinion taken by CARE Ratings) as well as remain operative until the non-convertible debentures (NCDs) are fully redeemed.
+[^]CE in the form of a letter of comfort (LoC) from ONGC, which is unconditional, irrevocable, valid and is legally enforceable as well as remain operative until the non-convertible debentures (NCDs) are fully redeemed.
 The LoC provider (ONGC) shall undertake all reasonable actions to fund the designated accounts at least one business day prior to the due dates (both coupon and principal payment dates).

-Unsupported rating CARE AA [Reaffirmed]
+Unsupported rating CARE AA [Reaffirmed] No. 11.
+CE